Contact us: www.drexel.com/corporate/contact.aspx

 Drexel University's online MSN in Nursing Education and Faculty Role program specifically prepares nurses to work as educators and faculty for nursing programs at all education levels.
-This degree has a distinct focus on preparing students with the required competencies to successfully pass the new Certified Nursing Educator exam.
+This accredited degree has a distinct focus on preparing students with the required competencies to successfully pass the new Certified Nursing Educator exam.

 With such a severe and critical nursing faculty shortage in the United States and abroad, Drexel's online MSN degree provides students with the essential skills and expertise for contemporary nursing educators.